cardano-scaling/hydra/docs/docs/how-to/operating-hydra.md

 import TerminalWindow from '@site/src/components/TerminalWindow';
 ```

-This page aims at helping Hydra users troubleshoot issues when running their own instances of `hydra-node` and participate in a Hydra Head.
+This page guides Hydra users on troubleshooting issues when running their instances of `hydra-node` and participating in a Hydra head.

-## Example Setup
+## Example setup

-We provide sample node configurations that will help you get started hosting a Hydra node on virtual machines in the Cloud in the [`sample-node-config/` directory](https://github.com/input-output-hk/hydra/tree/master/sample-node-config/).
+We offer sample node configurations that will help you get started with hosting a Hydra node on virtual machines in the cloud.
+These configurations are available in the [`sample-node-config/` directory](https://github.com/input-output-hk/hydra/tree/master/sample-node-config/).

-### Google Cloud w/ Terraform
+### Google Cloud with Terraform

-This setup contains a [docker-compose.yaml](https://github.com/input-output-hk/hydra/blob/master/sample-node-config/gcp/docker-compose.yaml) which gives a good template for configuring cardano-node + hydra-node services.
-It also offers various useful scripts to setup your cluster.
+This setup includes a [docker-compose.yaml](https://github.com/input-output-hk/hydra/blob/master/sample-node-config/gcp/docker-compose.yaml) file, which serves as a robust template for configuring `cardano-node` and `hydra-node` services.
+Additionally, various scripts are provided to assist with setting up your cluster.

 ## Logs

-Following [ADR-9](/adr/9) design principles, the `hydra-node` provides [JSON](https://json.org) formatted logs on the `stdout` stream, one line per log item.
-The log items follow a [JSON schema](https://github.com/input-output-hk/hydra/blob/master/hydra-node/json-schemas/logs.yaml).
-This logging capability is kept voluntarily simple and non configurable in order to ease integration of Hydra logging into more general log analysis infrastructure, whether a custom ELK stack, third-party services, docker sidecars...
+Following the principles outlined in [ADR-9](/adr/9), the `hydra-node` emits [JSON](https://json.org) formatted logs to the `stdout` stream, with one log item per line.
+These log entries conform to a specific [JSON schema](https://github.com/input-output-hk/hydra/blob/master/hydra-node/json-schemas/logs.yaml).
+We deliberately maintain the logging mechanism simple and non-configurable to facilitate the integration of Hydra logs into broader log analysis infrastructures, including custom ELK stacks, third-party services, or Docker sidecars.

 ## Monitoring

-When given `--monitoring-port PORT` argument, the hydra-node executable will expose a [Prometheus](https://prometheus.io) compatible HTTP `/metrics` endpoint on the given port to enable _scraping_ of exposed metrics.
+When the `--monitoring-port PORT` argument is provided, the `hydra-node` executable will expose a [Prometheus](https://prometheus.io) compatible HTTP `/metrics` endpoint on the specified port to enable metrics scraping.

-For example, assuming a hydra-node was started with `--monitoring-port 6001`, this command
+For instance, if a `hydra-node` is initiated with `--monitoring-port 6001`, the following command:

 ```mdx-code-block
 <TerminalWindow>